 You should note that if you claim redundancy in this way you are considered to have left your job voluntarily and therefore you will lose any right to notice from your employer under the Minimum Notice and Terms of Employment Acts 1973-2005.
 However if you have been laid off and you are subsequently made redundant by your employer you do not lose your notice entitlements.

 If you have been put on short time and then are made redundant your redundancy payment may be based on your pay for a full week.
-It has been the view of the Employment Appeals Tribunal that when a person is put on short time, that is, less than half their normal weekly earnings, the gross wage for the calculation of a redundancy lump sum is based on a full week's pay.
+It has been the view of the Employment Appeals Tribunal (now the Workplace Relations Commission) that when a person is put on short time, that is, less than half their normal weekly earnings, the gross wage for the calculation of a redundancy lump sum is based on a full week's pay.

 Notice: When your employer gives you notice, your notice entitlement is based on your full-time work.
 When you were put on short-time work, your contract of employment was temporarily suspended.
 When your employer decided to make you redundant, he or she had to re-activate your contract in order to dismiss you on grounds of redundancy.
 If you were made redundant and you were not required to work out your notice you are entitled to payment in lieu of notice which is your normal pay for that notice period.
 This means that your notice entitlement is based on the hours of work in your contract of employment, not on the short-time hours of work.

 If you do not wish to claim redundancy but the lay-off or short-time situation continues, the question arises as to whether it is a temporary situation.
 If it becomes apparent that it is no longer temporary then the situation is now a redundancy rather than a lay-off or short-time working.
 It is the employer who initially decides whether or not there is a redundancy situation.
-If there is a dispute about this it should be referred to the Employment Appeals Tribunal to make a decision.
+If there is a dispute about this it should be referred to the Workplace Relations Commission to make a decision.